kekekeks/XamlX/README.md

 General purpose pluggable XAML compiler with no runtime dependencies.

 This is work in progress, the current goal is to reach feature parity with Portable.Xaml for the purposes of Avalonia project and add features missing in Portable.Xaml (e. g.
-UsableDuringInitialization)
+UsableDuringInitialization).

+The compiler isn't tied to Avalonia in any way, shape or form and can be used for any purposes by configuring `XamlXLanguageTypeMappings` to match the needs of your particular framework.
+Further customization can be done by AST manipulations.

 ![default](https://user-images.githubusercontent.com/1067584/52111361-90ad7900-2614-11e9-8133-a5aa6ebb1804.png)